 • Note C-21 to the financial statements relating to off-balance sheet commitments describes financial derivative instruments commitments used by the Company as at December 31, 2008.
 Regarding the valuation of financial derivative instruments that are not listed on regulated financial markets, the Group uses internal models representative of market practices.
-Our work consisted in examining the system for monitoring these models and assessing the data and assumptions used, including those applied to assess, in the context of the financial derivative instruments.
+Our work consisted in examining the system for monitoring these models and assessing the data and assumptions used, including those applied to assess, in the context of the financial crisis, the counterparty risk taken into account to value financial derivative instruments.
 We have also verified that Note C-21 to the financial statements provide appropriate disclosure.